Presented By:

 Courtney Erickson, RN, BSN

-Overview of Session: Diffuse midline gliomas (DMG) are aggressive CNS tumors with limited treatment options and poor survival rates.
-GD2-CART therapy, utilizing genetically engineered T-cells to target GD2 markers on DMG cells, is an emerging approach.
-Locoregional administration via ventricular reservoirs (e.g., Ommaya) enhances efficacy while reducing systemic toxicity.
+Course Overview: Presented at the 2025 Spring Education Exchange (SEE) this course presents Diffuse midline gliomas (DMG) are aggressive central nervous system tumors with limited treatment options and poor survival outcomes.
+GD2-CART therapy, which uses genetically engineered T-cells to target GD2 markers on DMG cells, represents a promising innovation.
+Locoregional delivery through ventricular reservoirs, such as Ommaya, improves efficacy while minimizing systemic toxicity.

-This session covers essential nursing assessments and the management of tumor inflammation-associated neurotoxicity (TIAN), categorized as type 1 (mechanical) or type 2 (electrical).
-Nurses will learn to recognize and manage toxicities ranging from mild to life-threatening, conduct comprehensive evaluations, and provide psychosocial support.
+This course focuses on essential nursing assessments and the management of tumor inflammation-associated neurotoxicity (TIAN), classified as type 1 (mechanical) or type 2 (electrical).
+Nurses will learn to identify and manage toxicities from mild to life-threatening, perform comprehensive evaluations, and provide psychosocial support.

-The course also addresses care strategies for both general and intensive care settings, ensuring that nurses are equipped to manage GD2-CART patients throughout their treatment journey.
+The course also addresses care strategies for both general and intensive care settings, ensuring nurses are prepared to support GD2-CART patients throughout their treatment journey.

 Learning Outcomes: